People

 Read more

 Jana is a post-doctoral researcher at CRAE.
-She is currently on maternity leave.
 Jana completed her BSc in Psychology at the University of Kent, and her MSc in Psychology of Education at UCL Institute of Education.
 Jana completed her PhD at CRAE, studying perceptual abilities in autistic people.
-Jana is interested in strengthening cognitive control…
+Jana is interested in strengthening cognitive control in autism.
+By investigating behavioural performance…

 Read more